 These days there are apps out there for every activity or need we have.
 It is the same with meditation.
 As you could see different methods help to improve different parts of our life.
 As you will see the applications you can find here in this non-exhaustive list have just the same approach, they mostly focus on one specific area.
 If you need further details on any of the following up, visit this blog post.

-Aura: Daily micro-meditations that last only three minutes, customized with AI, level-ups, challenges, gratitude journal, track moods.
+Aura: Daily micro-meditations that last only three minutes, customized with AI, level-ups, challenges, gratitude journal, and track moods.

-Buddhify: Meditation sessions are organized by theme, anxiety, stress, sleeping disorder, over 80 custom meditations, the team is constantly making an improvement to the app.
+Buddhify: Meditation sessions are organized by theme, anxiety, stress, sleeping disorder, and over 80 custom meditations, the team is constantly making an improvement to the app.

-Calm: Focus areas are joy, peace, sense of clarity, automated background noises, good for keeping the habit of meditation, great value for prize according to users.
+Calm: Focus areas are joy, peace, sense of clarity, automated background noises, good for keeping the habit of meditation, and great value for prize according to users.

-Headspace: 350 hours of guided meditation lessons, benefits from attention span, equanimity, sense of alertness, to the ability to deal with stressors in daily life, 10 minutes daily, 10 session pack free for beginners,
+Headspace: 350 hours of guided meditation lessons, benefits from attention span, equanimity, sense of alertness, to the ability to deal with stressors in daily life, 10 minutes daily, 10 sessions pack free for beginners,

 iMindfulness: Three guided meditations, including power pause, breath meditation, and body scan, in-app purchases, good for beginners and professionals, in English, Danish, and Norwegian.

-10% Happier: Trains those who are sceptical towards meditation, people from any religion or background can learn about mindfulness, based on neuroscience, no spiritual components, good for newbies.
+10% Happier: Trains those who are sceptical towards meditation, people from any religion or background can learn about mindfulness, based on neuroscience, has no spiritual components, good for newbies.

 Mindfulness Daily: Good for reducing stress and promoting sleep, wide range of experts behind the app (scientists, physicians, researchers, trainers, and coaches), effective guided practices, few minutes courses daily.